flow-typed/flow-typed/CONTRIBUTING.md

 `${packageName}_v${packageVersion}`.
 This convention is enforced by the library-definition test runner.

+You'll notice we specified the minor and patch as `x`, this will ensure that this libdef can cater to as many other consumers as possible, though you may opt to refine the version more if the library you're typing changes dramatically on minor/patch updates.

-#### 2) In this new directory, create another new directory called `flow_v0.80.x-/`.
+#### 2) In this new directory, create another new directory called `flow_v0.83.x-/`.

 ***We call this the "flow version directory".***

-This specifies that the definition you are contributing is compatible with the version range of the directory.
-You MUST specify a version range with names like `flow_v0.80.x-` ("any version at or after v0.80.x") or `flow_-v0.80.x` ("any version at or before v0.80.x") or `flow_v0.80.x-v0.106.x` ("any version inclusively between v0.80.x and v0.106.x").

-If you aren't sure which versions of Flow your definition is compatible with, start with a low version like `flow_v0.83.x-`, and the test runner (which we'll run in a later step) will tell us if there are problems in some versions of Flow. `flow_v0.83.x-` is the version where the inexact object syntax was added.
+If you aren't sure which versions of Flow your definition is compatible with, just start with `flow_v0.83.x-`, and the test runner (which we'll run in a later step) will tell us if there are problems in some versions of Flow. `flow_v0.83.x-` is the version where the inexact object syntax was added.